+Figure 3.
+Likelihood of majoring in CS (reported willingness among students that did not choose a major, N=6088)

-As noted by Sheeran (2002), human behavior is often characterized by an intention-behavior gap, i.e. the failure of individuals to translate their positive intentions into action.
-Beyond the timing of the intervention, combining additional behavioral tools which allow translating motivation into action, such as goal-setting techniques that promote implementation of intentions, might have been an effective force for maintaining the intervention’s positive effect on the intentions to study CS (and would create as a result a positive engagement in behavior change).
+As noted by Sheeran (2002), human behavior is often characterized by an intention-behavior gap; i.e., the failure of individuals to translate their positive intentions into action.
+Beyond the timing of the intervention, combining additional behavioral tools which allow students to translate motivation into action, such as goal-setting techniques that promote the implementation of intentions, might have been an effective force for maintaining the intervention’s positive effect on intention to study CS (and would create a positive engagement in behavioral change as a result).

-Increasing the number and diversity of young women choosing a STEM career (Science, technology, engineering, and mathematics) is a “wicked problem”, namely a problem that has many causes which are interlinked and consequently does not have one single, simple solution.
-Policy design requires breaking down the set of experiences and decisions that shape wicked problems.
-In order to do so, policymakers need to engage in the details of the problem, and identify and test a wide scope of possible interventions which may have the potential to affect the eventual desired outcome.
+Increasing the number and diversity of young women choosing a STEM career (science, technology, engineering, and mathematics) is a “wicked problem,” namely a problem that has many causes which are interlinked and consequently does not have one single, simple solution.
+Policy design requires policymakers to break down the set of experiences and decisions that shape wicked problems.
+In order to do so, they need to examine the details of the problem, and identify and test a wide scope of possible interventions which may have the potential to produce the eventual desired outcome.

-Beduin women
+Bedouin women

 Bedouins are an ethnic group with a tribal social structure living mainly in the Negev region of the south of Israel.
 This population is characterized by extremely low employment rates among women, about 26% (compared to 83% among Jewish women in the south of Israel).

-Upon entering the employment market, the women are faced with a host of barriers, some of which are structural – for example, lack of appropriate education, lack of satisfactory public transportation or lack of services and programs for children.
-Alongside those, there are reasons related to the social structure which specifically affect women who try to find jobs: the Bedouin society is traditional with a patriarchal structure, according to which the men are the ones holding the power and making the decisions, while women are dedicated to the domestic space and the family unit.
-This perception makes it difficult for women in some areas to find work.
+Upon entering the employment market, Bedouin women are faced with a host of barriers, some of which are structural – for example, lack of appropriate education, lack of satisfactory public transportation, and lack of services and programs for children.
+In addition, there are factors related to the Bedouin social structure which specifically affect women who try to find jobs: Bedouin society is traditional, with a patriarchal structure according to which the men are the ones holding the power and making the decisions, while women are relegated to the domestic space and the family unit.
+These traditional perceptions of women’s role make it difficult for women in some areas to find work.

-As part of the efforts for reducing poverty in this population by increasing the employment rates of women, the project was aimed to assist in delivering solutions for dealing with the challenges described herein.
-Three experiments were conducted to examine how attractive a series of employment opportunities will be for the target audience, opportunities that are adapted for removing the barriers faced by the women, and the requirements of employers in the region.
+As part of the efforts to reduce poverty in this population by increasing the employment rates of women, the project was aimed to assist in delivering solutions to the challenges described above.
+Three experiments were conducted to examine how attractive a series of employment opportunities would be for the target audience, opportunities adapted to remove the barriers faced by the women and to meet the requirements of employers in the region.
 In addition, the experiments evaluated the influence of each of the solutions on the employment rates of women.

-Findings from the three trials elicit a number of significant insights that contribute to a deep understanding of the barriers to employment and point to potential directions for intervention.
-First, getting home from work at a reasonable hour is a major barrier to finding work, as most women are looking for a job that allows them to return home in the early afternoon.
-Second, a strong link was found between having a driver's license and employment.
-Third, the study showed that unemployed women look for work mostly informally and often rely on information from friends and family rather than taking active steps, like sending out their resume or going for a job interview - behavior that limits their ability to find a job that suits them most, and do so effectively.
+Findings from the three trials reveal a number of significant insights that contribute to a deeper understanding of barriers to employment, and point to potential directions for intervention.
+First, getting home from work at a reasonable hour is a major barrier to finding work, as most women are looking for a job that allows them to return home in the early afternoon so they can be there for their children.
+Second, a strong link was found between having a driver’s license and employment.
+Third, the study showed that unemployed women look for work mostly informally and often rely on information from friends and family rather than taking active steps, such as sending out their resume or going for a job interview.
+This behavior limits their ability to effectively find a suitable job.